Squares K-theory and 2-Segal spaces: Connection with 2-Segal objects

 \begin{example} By \cite{BOORS:2016}, every pointed $2$-Segal set $X$ determines a pointed stable double category, and hence a stable squares category.
 In the case that $X = S_\bullet \dcat C$ is the $S_\bullet$-construction of \cite{BOORS:2016} on a pointed stable double category $\dcat C$, we detail the structure of the corresponding category of squares $\dcat X$.
 The objects of $\dcat X$ are $*\cof c\in S_1\dcat C$; horizontal morphisms $(*\to c_0) \cof (* \to c_1)$ and vertical morphisms $(*\to d_0) \quot (*\to d_1)$ are elements of $S_2\dcat C$ of the form respectively.
 A distinguished square in $\dcat X$ is an element of $S_3\dcat C$, and the distinguished object is the identity on $*$. \end{example}

-The notion of a stable squares category is inspired by that of proto-exact categories from \cite[\S 2.4]{dyckerhoff/kapranov:19}, a generalization of exact categories.
-Examples of proto-exact categories include the category of finite pointed sets and the category of finitely generated projective $R$-modules.

-\begin{definition} A \textit{proto-exact category} is a pointed category $\cat C$ with two distinguished classes of morphisms $\cat M$ and $\cat E$ called \textit{admissible monomorphisms} and \textit{admissible epimorphisms}, respectively, satisfying the following:\begin{itemize} \item Augmented: the zero object $*\in \cat C$ is initial in $\cat M$ and terminal in $\cat E$.
-Any morphism $*\to A$ is in $\cat M$, and any morphism $A\to *$ is in $\cat E$. \item Closure: $\cat M$ and $\cat E$ are closed under composition and contain all isomorphisms. \item Bicartesian squares: a commutative square of the form is cartesian if and only if it is cocartesian.
-We distinguish bicartesian squares with a $\square$ in the center. \item Stable: Every span and cospan determine a bicartesian square, \end{itemize} \end{definition}

-\begin{example} A proto-exact category determines a category with squares in a natural way.
-Moreover, using the universal properties of these bicartesian squares, one can check that these squares categories are stable.
-Note that the fact that squares are bicartesian also implies that both horizontal and vertical weak equivalences are isomorphisms.
-Then by \cref{thm:square and S comparison}, we have $\abs{S^{\square}_\bullet\cat C}\simeq \abs{T_\bullet \cat C}$ as spaces. \end{example}
+\begin{example} The squares category given by any proto-exact category (see \cref{ex:protoexact}) is stable, as one can readily check using the universal properties of bicartesian squares. \end{example}

-\begin{example} The squares category of finite sets is stable.
-Because of the symmetry of the squares, the cospan completion $t$ may be defined just as the span completion $s$ was in \cref{ex:FinSet pW}. \end{example}
+\begin{example} The squares category of finite sets from \cref{ex:FinSet} is stable.
+Because of the symmetry of the squares, the cospan completion $t$ may be defined just as the span completion $s$ was. \end{example}

-\begin{example} The polytope example \cref{ex:polytopes} is stable.
+\begin{example} The polytope example from \cref{ex:polytopes} is stable.
 Similarly to finite sets, stability follows from the definition of squares in $\dcat{P}^n_G$ and their symmetry. \end{example}

 \begin{remark} In \cite[Section 2.3]{FL:1991}, Fiedorowicz--Loday consider double categories that satisfy a condition very similar to \cref{defn:stable squares cat}(iii) and show that every crossed simplicial group determines such a double category.
 In \cite[Proposition 2.6]{FL:1991}, they further show that the classifying space of these double categories can be modeled by a generalized $Q$-construction.
 It would be interesting to consider when the $K^{\square}$-theory of a squares category can be modeled by a similar $Q$-construction, but this is beyond the scope of this paper. \end{remark}